Page updated 14/1/2018

 Produced by Emmet Dalton.

-Based upon an Abbey Theatre play by George Sheils.
+Based upon a 1925 Abbey Theatre play by George Sheils.

 Outdoor scenes filmed near Enniskerry and indoor scenes in a studio in England.